Alexander Blewett III School of Law

+The Alexander Blewett III School of Law is a law school at the University of Montana in Missoula.
+It was established in 1911 and remains Montana's only law school.
+Its name was changed from the University of Montana Law School to its current name in May 2015.

 History

 The school was established in 1911 as the first law school in Montana.
 It originally covered three academic years and gave special attention to the practice of court work, procedure, mining, and irrigation law in addition to the practice of law in Montana and the Western states in general.
 It was admitted to membership in the Association of American Law Schools in 1914 and by the American Bar Association (ABA) in 1923.

 Studies

 The school offers concentrations in the areas of trial advocacy and dispute resolution, Native American law, and business and tax law.
 As Montana is home to seven Indian Reservations and to eight state-recognized tribal nations, the school's Native American law courses, Native American law clinic, and Native American Law Student Association provide opportunities for students to learn about and participate in the administration of justice for Native Americans.
 The school publishes the Montana Law Review.